-Faced with this recomposition of the global economy, which risks jeopardizing the multilateral approach to solving global problems, if there is one area of international cooperation that must be preserved, it is climate policy, where the problem of collective action arises economic size was already three quarters that of the USA, twice that of Japan, three times that of Germany, four times that of France and six times that of Russia.
-India, meanwhile, was larger than France or the UK in 2020.
+Faced with this recomposition of the global economy, which risks jeopardizing the multilateral approach to solving global problems, if there is one area of international cooperation that must be preserved, it is climate policy, where the problem of collective action arises (Fontagné and Schubert, 2023).
+The forward-looking exercise we have carried out is highly informative in this respect.